LuisFer108/Programming-Languages-and-Paradigms-Practice-No.-1-Functional-Programming/README.md

 #### Explanation

-The 'orderList' function works in a recursive way.
+The `orderList` function works in a recursive way.
 It first takes the first element of the list and separates it from the rest.
 It repeatis this same process until it gets an empty list.
 When there are no more elements, it starts going back and inserting the values again, but in order.

-To achieve that order, it uses the 'InsertList' function, which recieves a number and an ordered list.
+To achieve that order, it uses the `insertList` function, which recieves a number and an ordered list.
 This function compares the number with the elements of the list: if it is greater than or equal to the first, it inserts it there; if it is less, it continues to compare until it positions it in the right position.

 In this way, each time the list is reconstructed upon return from the recursion, it is formed in an orderly manner from largest to smallest.